Saskatchewan Highway 2: History

-From 1876, the South Saskatchewan river crossing at St. Louis was via ferry.
+From 1876, the South Saskatchewan River crossing at St. Louis was via ferry.
 In 1912, the railway built a rail bridge across the river, and in 1928, the vehicle lanes were added.
-After 1907, the highway was constructed south of Chamberlain and reached Buffalo Pound.
-At this time two horse scrapers and walking plows were the implements of road construction technology.
-This highway received an improvement in 1926 which then used an elevating grader, 16 horses and a dump wagon.
+After 1907, the highway was constructed south of Chamberlain and reached Buffalo Pound Lake.
+At this time two horse scrapers and walking ploughs were the implements of road construction technology.
+This highway received an improvement in 1926 which then used an elevating grader, 16 horses, and a dump wagon.

-The Saskatchewan Highway Act was established in 1922, in compliance with the 1919 Canadian highway act.
+The Saskatchewan Highway Act was established in 1922, in compliance with the 1919 Canadian Highway Act.
 At the initial stages of the Saskatchewan Highway Act, 10 mi of highway were gravel and the rest were earth roads.
 The road allowances were laid out as a part of the Dominion Land survey system for homesteading.
 In 1929, the R.M. of Wood Creek #281 conducted roadwork with three graders, 53 slush scrapers, 15 wheel scrapers and five ploughs.
 Development of highways began in the 1920s and was virtually halted in the depression years of the 1930s.
 Early homesteaders, such as John Abrey, would do road maintenance work themselves in this era.
 In the 1930s seeing a car was rare, Alexander Black remembers taking 150 bushels on a grain tank with a four horse hitch.
-When they reached highway 2, the horses bolted through town until they snagged on the railway switch by the elevators.
-Travel along the Provincial Highway 5 before the 1940s would have been traveling on the square following the township road allowances, barbed wire fencing and rail lines.
+When they reached Highway 2, the horses bolted through town until they snagged on the railway switch by the elevators.
+Travel along the Provincial Highway 5 before the 1940s would have been travelling on the square following the township road allowances, barbed wire fencing and rail lines.
 As the surveyed township roads were the easiest to travel, the first highway was designed on 90-degree, right-angle corners as the distance traversed the prairie along range roads and township roads.